andrewchen04/andrewchen04.github.io/_pages/cv.md

 [Education](#education)
 ======
 * __B.A.
-(Honors) in Political Science, B.A. in Psychology, Minor in Data Science, University of California, Berkeley__, May 2024
+(Honors) in Political Science, B.A. in Psychology, Minor in Data Science, University of California, Berkeley__, August 2024
   * Honors to Date
   * Pi Sigma Alpha (_The National Political Science Honor Society, UC Berkeley Iota Chapter_)
   * Psi Chi (_The International Honor Society in Psychology, UC Berkeley Chapter_)